stac47/myroomies-cpp/backend/README.md

 Retrieve the current logged user profile.
 This is generally the first message sent by a GUI to myroomies server.

-This service cannot fail except is bad credentials are provided in the basic HTTP authorization header.
+This service cannot fail except if bad credentials are provided in the basic HTTP authorization header.

 Reply example: